 Many of the maps we create are on behalf of an organization, a business, a non-profit, an educational institution, or other kind of organization.
 Even if not representing an organization, the work you do represents yourself professionally, or reflects upon your GIS department, so first impressions matter.
 This is especially true for top-tier content that you want to share with other departments, a public audience, or with peer organizations.
 They will judge the book by the cover.

 It’s easy to change your thumbnail and set an impression of quality rather than mediocrity.
 In this example we’ve authored a map of places to go in San Diego.
 The default thumbnail is adequate, but since we want to share this map publicly we can do better.

 First, create a better thumbnail.
 You can zoom and capture a part of the map, or can adopt one of the other design options to consider, discussed later.
-The thumbnail should be 200 x 133 px, must be a PNG, GIF, or JPEG, and can be made with any screen capture or graphics program.
+The thumbnail should be 600 x 400 px (or larger) for best results, and must be a PNG, GIF, or JPEG.
+The thumbnail can be made with any screen capture or graphics program.

-To change the thumbnail, open the item details and click edit:
+To change the thumbnail, open the item pages Overview tab and click Edit Thumbnail:

-We chose a photo with a marker symbol to create a thumbnail with more appeal, that represeneted “cool places to go.”
+Here’s our saved item.
+We chose a photo with a marker symbol to create a thumbnail with more appeal, that represented “places to go.”